Ghoul-tn/GAT-Transformer/README.md

 The repository is organized into two primary components to separate the data pipeline from the modeling phase:

-- [X] **(A) `data_download_preprocessing`**: Contains scripts for downloading raw satellite imagery from Google Earth Engine, masking geospatial data, and generating aligned multivariate time series arrays.
+- [X] **(A) `data download and preprocessing`**: Contains scripts for downloading raw satellite imagery from Google Earth Engine, masking geospatial data, and generating aligned multivariate time series arrays.
 - [X] **(B) `model`**: Contains the PyTorch implementation of the GAT-Transformer, training loops, benchmark comparisons, and inference scripts for generalization analysis.

 ### A. Data Download, Preprocessing & Time Series Creation